LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles/TOEFL/CursoTOEFL_2024.md

 Resumen
 1.
-Identify the following reading question type: Paragraph 3 implies that Ir in the boundary clay is needed because…
+Identify the following reading question type: Paragraph 3 implies that Ir in the boundary clay is needed because… Inference Question

-Rhetorical Purpose Question
-REPASAR CLASE
 2.
 What is something you should NOT do during the reading section?
 Translate

 3.
 Is the following a 'Factual', 'Inference', or 'Main-idea' question?
 What may happen after X?
-Main-idea Question
+Inference Question
-REPASAR CLASE

 4.
 What is an example of a 'Purpose / Method / Attitude' question?
-Where did the student travel after X?
+Why does the professor describe X?
-REPASAR CLASE

 5.
 "The professor explains the elements for a well-made play.
 Put them in the correct order:" Is an example of what question type?
-Replay Question
+Match and Order Question

-REPASAR CLASE
-6.
-How many lectures will be in the listening section?
+6. How many lectures will be in the listening section?
-1-2
-REPASAR CLASE
+3-4

 7.
 What is something you should do during the listening section?
 Pay attention to intonation.

 8.
 How many core skills does the TOEFL evaluate?
 4

 9.
 What is the scoring range of the TOEFL?
 0-120

 10.
 Identify the following reading question type: Which of the following is true?
-Inference Question
+Factual Question
-REPASAR CLASE

 11.
 Identify the following reading question type: In paragraph 2 what does the author mean by "fluctuations".
 Rhetorical Purpose Question
+Organization Question
+Factual Question
 REPASAR CLASE

 12.
 Which of the following is an example of a rhetorical purpose question?
-Add this sentence to the correct place in the paragraph.
-REPASAR CLASE
+Why does the author mention the survival of "snakes, lizards, turtles, and crocodiles" in paragraph 3?

 13.
 What do you have to do in a 'Sentence Restatement' question?
 Recognize and choose an accurate paraphrase or summary of the essential information.

 14.
 What is an example of a 'Main-idea' question?
 What is the conversation about?

 15.
 What do you have to do in the independent speaking task?
-Combine reading and listening to answer.
+Draw on your own ideas and experiences to answer.
-REPASAR CLASE

 16.
 What will NOT be evaluated in the speaking section?
 Accent

 17.
 Your tone in the speaking section should be:
 Your natural tone.

 18.
 Which of the following is NOT a possible step of the 'Integrated' task?
-You are given a prompt and time to answer.
-REPASAR CLASE
+You read an essay.

 19.
 Which of the following is NOT a recommended note to take?
 Vocabulary Used

 20.
 How many 'Integrated' speaking tasks will you have?
 3

 21.
 Which of the following is good advice for the speaking section?
 After you listen to something, summarize it.

 22.
 Which of the following is NOT recommended to write in the 'Integrated' writing task?
-Summarized ideas from the lecture.
-REPASAR CLASE
+Your personal opinion on the topic.

 23.
 When responding the Academic Discussion Task, it is important to:
 Insert ourselves properly into the conversation.

 24.
 How long should my contribution for the Academic Discussion be?

-300 words or more

-REPASAR CLASE
+At last 100 words.